Minimum Spanning Tree Cycle Intersection Problem: Tree cycles of complete graphs

-In this subsection we start by defining \emph{transiteless} tree-cycles.
+In this subsection we start by defining \emph{transitless} tree-cycles.
 Then we prove two lemmas.
-The first shows that for every cycle $c \in G=K_n$ we can build a spanning tree $T$ such that $c$ is a tree-cycle of $T$ and the intersection number $\cap_{T}(c)$ is minimal.
-And the second calculates the intersection number of tree-cycles of star spanning trees.
-Finally we prove the main result of this section, namely that star spanning trees minimize $\cap(\cdot)$ in the case of complete graphs.
+The first one shows that for every cycle $c \in G=K_n$ we can build a spanning tree $T$ such that $c$ is a tree-cycle of $T$ and the intersection number $\cap_{T}(c)$ is minimum.
+And the second one calculates the intersection number of tree-cycles of star spanning trees.
+Finally, we prove the main result of this section, namely that star spanning trees minimize $\cap(\cdot)$ in the case of complete graphs.

 \begin{definition} Let $G=(V,E)$ be a connected graph, $T$ a spanning tree of $G$ and $c \in C_T$ a tree-cycle, we call $c$ a \emph{transitless} tree-cycle if $|\cap^t_{T,c}| = 0$. \end{definition}